 About CCB

-Creative Community Builders was launched in 2003 as the vehicle for Tom Borrup’s consultancy based in Minneapolis and Miami.
-Tom soon began helping clients of all kinds across North America (and beyond).
-CCB is now very often the center-point of diverse project teams conducting special projects, and has placed Tom and CCB at the forefront of thinker/practitioners in the interrelated fields of cultural organizational development, creative sector development, community building and creative placemaking.
-For a list of recent projects, see the Projects page.
+Tom soon began helping clients of all kinds across North America and beyond.
+This work placed Tom and CCB at the forefront of thinker/practitioners in the interrelated fields of community cultural development, creative community building, and creative placemaking.

 About Tom Borrup

-Tom’s 25-year career in nonprofit arts and cultural management helped him appreciate the valuable role of artists in finding, forming, and leveraging meaning in the everyday and in the extraordinary.
-The last dozen years of near constant travel as a consultant, speaker, educator, and writer has brought Tom to cities and towns across the U.S. and to many parts of Europe, Asia, and Latin America – allowing him to witness the vast variety of ways people of different cultural, social, and economic backgrounds see and experience their communities and engage in cultural practices.
-Enrolling in a Ph.D.
-Program in his 5th decade gave Tom renewed access to the worlds of research and theory, helping him evolve as a scholar-practitioner.
-His Ph.D. dissertation, completed in 2015, examined grassroots leadership structures in urban cultural districts and how stronger cross-sector or “horizontal” networks resulted in more equitable and sustainable communities.
+After 20 years of constant travel as a consultant, speaker, educator, and writer Tom has worked with cities and towns across the U.S. and to many parts of Europe, Asia, and Latin America – allowing him to witness the vast variety of ways people of different cultural, social, and economic backgrounds see and experience their communities and engage in cultural practices.